-There will always be at least 1 first aider(KS1&2) with a current paediatric first aid (PFA) certificate on school trips (with EYFS) and visits, as required by the statutory framework for the Early Years Foundation Stage.
+There will always be at least 1 first aider for KS1 &2 off site visits.
+There will always be at least 1 first aider with a current full paediatric first aid (PFA) certificate on school trips with EYFS and off site visits, as required by the statutory framework for the Early Years Foundation Stage.